Is Etsy a legit website?

 Always avoid purchasing items from sellers who try to redirect you to an external website, even if you’re tempted by lower prices.
 Following links in direct messages could lead you to malicious websites where you’re at risk of being exposed to malware or having your personal data stolen.

 Scammers using fake links don’t only live on Etsy — they’re all over the web.
-That’s just one reason why you should download Avast Free Antivirus.
-It helps block malicious links and websites, alerts you if it finds that your info has been exposed in a data breach, and lets you connect more safely to Wi-Fi networks.
+That’s just one reason why you should download Avast One.
+It helps block malicious links and websites, and lets you connect more safely to Wi-Fi networks.
 Download it for free today and go about your Etsy shopping more confidently.

 Negative or fake reviews